YueRongLee/projects/dita.md

 ## specialized topic types
 The \<topic\> element is the most generic topic type.
 There are four more specialized topic types: \<concept\> Opens in new window, \<task\> Opens in new window, \<reference\> Opens in new window, \<glossentry\> Opens in new window.
 When appropriate, use a specialized topic type rather than a plain \<topic\>.
 ### \<concept\> element
-- Create a \<concept\> element when you need to provide your reader with background information which must be absorbed in order to understand the rest of the document.
+- Create a \<concept\> element when you need to provide your reader with background information which must be absorbed in order to understand the rest of the document.（要寫重點的時候）

 #### Example:
 ```html